-Using a standing desk at work may unwittingly influence the amount of time people spend sitting at home, according to a study of sedentary behaviour.
+Professor Stuart Biddle, an international researcher in sedentary behaviour, says that using a standing desk at work may unwittingly influence the amount of time people spend sitting at home.

 In a world-first investigation into the ripple effects of sit-stand workstations, researchers at Victoria University and Loughborough University in England found that office workers at sit-stand workstations compensated for standing at work by sitting more than normal at home.

 The study, published recently in Medicine & Science in Sports & Exercise, monitored the activity patterns of 40 healthy, but sedentary university office workers who were provided with sit-stand desks.

 During a three-month period, the workers increased their total daily standing time at both home and office from around five hours to 6 1/2 hours, while their average total sitting time dropped from 10 hours to about 8 ½ hours.

 But their proportion of chair-time at home increased when compared to the start of the study.